CancerRxGene/gdsctools/doc/source/quickstart.rst

 One Drug One Feature (ODOF)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let us start with the first case (ODOF).
-User needs to provide a drug and a feature and to call the :meth:`~gdsctools.anova.ANOVA.anova_one_drug_one_feature` method.
+User needs to provide a drug and a feature name and to call the :meth:`~gdsctools.anova.ANOVA.anova_one_drug_one_feature` method.
 Here is an example:

 .. plot::
     :include-source: